 What a gorgeous book with a very clear sequence of events.
-The owner of a fancy bistro turns away a young customer with a dog.
-The owner replaces his Welcome sign with a “NO Dogs Allowed” sign.
-More customers with animals of every kind — cat, kangaroos, elephant — arrive and are turned away, too.
-The customers and their animals all congregate at the plaza fountain and lemonade stand, prompting the owner to change his mind.
+The owner of a fancy bistro turns away a young customer with a dog, putting up a “NO Dogs Allowed” sign.
+More customers with animals of every kind — cat, kangaroos, elephant — are turned away, too.
+Thereore, the customers and their animals congregate at the plaza fountain and lemonade stand, prompting the owner to change his mind.

 Children feel emotions.
 It’s up to us to help them notice and name those emotions.
 That develops emotional intelligence.